alex-paynedwyer/single-molecule-tools-alpd/README.md

 `BrunnerMunzelTest`: a two-tailed, non-parametric statistical test to distinguish lists of floating point values (e.g. diffusivity, stoichiometry of many tracks).

 The following scripts use a specific `output.mat` file as input to visualise the distribution of a particular metric for either colocalised, uncolocalised or total tracks in one of the channels.
-Various options include:  scatterplots, histograms, violin/beeswarm-style plots with boxplot, or kernel density estimates.
+Various options include:  scatterplots, histograms, kernel density estimates or violin/beeswarm-style plots with boxplot (based on Jonas Dorn's `distributionPlot`).

 `plotTrackFrequency`: plots the observed number of tracks per segment.
 `plotStoichiometry`: plots the stoichiometry of tracks